JMarcosHP/Debian-Indestructible/rollbacks.md

 ## Introduction

-One of the most powerful features of your Debian Indestructible system is the ability to **roll back to any previous state**.
+One of the most powerful features of a Debian Indestructible system is the ability to **roll back to any previous state**.
 Whether you've installed broken software, applied a faulty update, or accidentally misconfigured your system, snapshots let you undo these changes with a single command.

 This guide covers three methods for performing rollbacks, from the safest (booting into a read-only snapshot) to the most flexible (live system rollback).